cwgstreet/Low-duty-cycle-555-oscillator/Readme.md

 <b><i>Incomplete - in progress</i></b>

-<i>Note: As a hobbyist learning electronics and assoicated technologies, I like to document my projects for later reference.
-I learn heavily from others so there will likely be nothing here particularly innovative or cutting edge - but if you stumble across these notes, beginners might find these notes constructive. </i>
+<i>Note: As a hobbyist learning electronics and assoicated technologies, I like to document my projects to assist my learning and for later reference.
+I learn heavily from others so there will likely be nothing here that is particularly novel - but if you stumble across these notes, beginners might find these notes constructive. </i>

 # Low Duty Cycle 555 Oscillator